exseivier/bestur/README.md

 sudo make binary_path=/custom/path/to/binaries python_lib=/user/python/lib install

-In order to uninstall this pipeline just type either one of the following commands.
+In order to uninstall this pipeline just type either one of the following commands depending on how you installed it.

+for default instalation.

 sudo make clear

-or
+or for custom installation

 sudo make binary_path=/custom/path/to/binaries python_lib=/user/python/lib clear